The Mexico Disaster of 1886

 An 1891 appeal, bolstered by the press in the north-east of England, raised £10,000 in just two weeks.
 In the same year a local businessman, Sir Charles Macara, and his wife, Marion, organised Lifeboat Saturday, the first recorded charity street collection.
 It featured a parade of bands, floats and lifeboats through the streets of Manchester and raised over £5,000.
 Marion Macara formed a Ladies’ Guild to help organise the street collection and within 10 years more than 40 Ladies’ Guilds had sprung up around Britain and Ireland, helping to double the RNLI’s income.

-Next door to Lytham Windmill is The Old Lytham Lifeboat House; constructed largely of cobblestones these are a feature of many Lytham buildings.
+Next door to Lytham Windmill is The Old Lytham Lifeboat House; constructed largely of cobblestones which are a feature of many Lytham buildings.
 The Shipwrecked Mariners Society, later replaced by the RNLI, first stationed a lifeboat at Lytham in 1851 and the twelve lifeboats that have been stationed in Lytham over the years have saved hundreds of lives.

 For many years the Old Lifeboat House was a museum, telling the story of Lytham lifeboats from 1851 to the present day.
 The Grade II listed building closed in 2004 but reopened to the public after over 10 years of closure.
 The main exhibit is a Victorian Pulling and Sailing Lifeboat named Chapman that has recently been restored to a very high level.
 The theme of the museum is the Great Lifeboat Disaster of 1886.